Commuting symplectomorphisms and Dehn twists in divisors

 This equation comes with the periodicity conditions

 Denote

-(A correct notation would be $f_{H_s}$, but we stick to $f_H$ for brevity).
-Suppose the fixed points of $f_H$ are isolated and non-degenerate (that means, for every $x\in \fix f_H$, $\ker (\id-df_H(x))=0$).
+(The correct notation would be $f_{H_s}$, but we stick to $f_H$ for brevity).
+Suppose the fixed points of $f_H$ are isolated and non-degenerate (that is to say, for every $x\in \fix f_H$, $\ker (\id-df_H(x))=0$).
 Then finite energy solutions to Floer's equation have the following convergence property.
 There exist points $x,y$ such that

-For $x,y\in \fix f_H$, let $\M(x,y;J_s,H_s)$ be the space of all solutions to Floer's equation~(\ref{eq:Floer_dif}) with limits~(\ref{eq:sol_asympt}).
-For generic $J_s,H_s$ it is a manifold which is a disjoint union of the $k$-dimensional pieces $\M^k(x,y;J_s,H_s)$.
+For $x,y\in \fix f_H$, let $\M(x,y;J_s,H_s)$ be the moduli space of all solutions to Floer's equation~(\ref{eq:Floer_dif}) with limits~(\ref{eq:sol_asympt}).
+For regular $J_s,H_s$, the moduli space is a manifold which is a disjoint union of the $k$-dimensional pieces $\M^k(x,y;J_s,H_s)$.
 They can be oriented in a way consistent with gluings; such orientations are called coherent \cite{FloHo93}.
-There is an $\R$-action on $\M(x,y;J_s,H_s)$.
-Once a coherent orientation is fixed, $\M^1(x,y;J_s,H_s)/\R$ becomes a collection of points in which every point carries a sign $\pm 1$ attached to it.
+There is an $\R$-action on $\M(x,y;J_s,H_s)$, and once a coherent orientation is fixed, $\M^1(x,y;J_s,H_s)/\R$ is a set of signed points.

 The Floer complex associated to $(f;J_s,H_s)$ is the $\Lambda$-vector space generated by points in $\fix f_H$: